-By learning how to read your child’s eye prescription, you can better understand your child’s vision.
+By learning how to read an eye prescription, you can better understand your child’s vision.
 And having a basic understanding of the eye prescription comes down to learning the layout of a prescription and the meaning of each number and character.

 Sample of kids eye prescription